basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 Galatians: a letter by Paul that gives a succinct summary of the Law and how through Jesus, we are released from the bondage of the Law to live Spirit-filled lives.

 ## Prophecy and End Times
-The Bible speaks considerably about future events—in both the Hebrew (Old Testament) and Greek Scriptures (New Testament).
+The Bible speaks considerably about future events——in both the Hebrew (Old Testament) and Greek Scriptures (New Testament).

 Some events described in both testaments have been fulfilled, whereas others events have yet to take place.
 Some prophecies are obvious in their fulfillment, such as the Suffering Servant of Isaiah 53, whereas it is not as clear in other cases.
 As we read through the Bible, we should not overly focus on determining if a certain prophecy has been fulfilled or not, but rather try to learn what God is telling us through the words of the prophets.
 Here, we take a closer look at the books of the Bible that speak directly about end times.
 The readings are ordered so that by the time we get to the final book of the Bible, we can better understand the visions described in Revelation.
 You will notice that Revelation unveils and explains many of the mysterious visions of the prophets, particularly Zechariah and Daniel.